cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

     If your installation is using groups, don't turn ``reverseacls:`` on.
 Reverseacl support only works well for sites without groups.

+In :cyrusman:`cyrus.conf(5)` move idled from the START section to the DAEMON section.

 6. Upgrade specific items
 -------------------------